 To issue a tax clearance, the tax authority will need to conduct a tax audit.
 In the acquisition of a local business, the seller of the local business is usually reluctant if the tax clearance is required as a condition precedent for the conclusion of the transaction.

-v Mutual Agreement Procedures
+v Mutual agreement procedures

-Pursuant to Minister of Finance Regulation No. 49/PMK.03/2019, following the application for MAP, the requests will be reviewed by the Director General of Tax.
+Pursuant to Minister of Finance Regulation No. 49/PMK.03/2019, following the application for a MAP, the requests will be reviewed by the Director General of Tax.
 Subsequently, there will be a follow-up (e.g., notification to the authorised official in the tax treaty partner state) and a negotiation conducted between the Director General of Tax and the tax treaty partner authority.
-The outcome of the negotiation will be set out in a mutual agreement that sets out the agreement or disagreement on the points requested for MAP.
+The outcome of the negotiation will be set out in a mutual agreement that sets out the agreement or disagreement on the points requested for a MAP.
 If an agreement is reached between the parties, a decree confirming the implementation of the mutual agreement is then delivered to the requesting parties.

 Year in review

-On another note, the transfer pricing issues involved in transactions between related parties have been dominant tax disputes for many years.
+On another note, transfer pricing issues involved in transactions between related parties have been the dominant tax disputes for many years.
 Many taxpayers have challenged the adjustments made by the tax authority to the Tax Court for nullification.

 There is only one Tax Court in Indonesia, which is situated in Jakarta.
 However, the Tax Court has also held sessions in Yogyakarta and Surabaya since 7 June 2012 and 14 March 2013, respectively.